NoWorries/chrome-figma-ui-mod/README.md

 ## Notes
 * The plugin will only function on Figma URLs that match this format `*://*.figma.com/*`
-* The alert will fire when the action button is clicked
 * If you are using multiple tabs at the same time, you might need to toggle the button to relaunch the extension.

 ## Local setup instructions